 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 This is a kind of 'warning' tip.
 I've noticed that many recipes have garlic in them, garlic cloves, minced garlic etc. It might not be well known but many of us are allergic to garlic, including me.

-There is new scientific evidence that eating garlic may reduce your chances of getting a heart attack.
-In order to be most effective, the garlic needs to be chopped up and sauteed or cooked for a short while.
+There is new scientific evidence that in order to be most effective, the garlic needs to be chopped up and sauteed or cooked for a short while.
 The beneficial ingredient will develop over time so be sure to chop up the garlic and let it sit for about 10 minutes before using.

 It takes a lot to overdo garlic.
-Use a generous teaspoon when measuring the equivalencies.
+Use a generous teaspoon when measuring the different equivalencies.